ContextMapper/contextmapper.github.io/_docs/index.md

 #### plantUML Diagrams
 You can generate [plantUML](http://plantuml.com/) component diagrams out of CML context maps.
 Additionally, the transformation generates class diagrams for all bounded contexts.
+If the implemented subdomains contain entities, the generator produces class diagrams for these subdomains as well.
 [Here](/docs/plant-uml/) you can find out how to generate them.

 Example component diagram (DDD sample):
 <img src="/img/plantuml-ddd-sample.png" alt="DDD Sample Component Diagram" width="400px">